telerik/maui-docs/knowledge-base/specifying-binding-cellcontenttemplate-datatable.md

 ---
-title: Specifying the Binding for a CellContentTemplate in Telerik .NET MAUI DataGrid with DataTable
+title: Specifying the CellContentTemplate Binding in a MAUI DataGrid with a DataTable
-description: This article explains how to specify the binding for a CellContentTemplate when using the .NET MAUI DataGrid DataTable.
+description: Learn how to specify the binding for a CellContentTemplate when using the .NET MAUI DataGrid DataTable.
 type: how-to
 page_title: Specifying the Binding for a CellContentTemplate DataTemplate
 slug: specifying-binding-cellcontenttemplate-datatable